younelan/Simplicity/README.md

 - **editpasswd.php** - Edit your password form, in progress
 - **SimpleForm.php** - Needs update, here mostly until I extract a more modern version. a simple forms generation engine with the option to validate input
+- **CompiledTemplate.php** - experimental Template that compiles templates to php and handles recursive blocks for more complex scenarios.
+Works but needs to be vetted